The Role of Genetics in Neurodegenerative Diseases: Insights and Implications

 • Personalised interventions: Once an individual understands their risk factors better, interventions can be tailored specifically to their needs, whether it is lifestyle changes or targeted therapies.

 • Emotional support: Dealing with genetic testing results can be emotionally challenging.
-It is important to have support from loved ones or professionals as required.
+It is important to have support from loved ones or mental health professionals as required.

 As our knowledge of genetics and neurodegenerative diseases advances, risk assessment becomes an increasingly valuable tool for prevention and management.